-Please follow proper footnoting and bibliographic style as defined in Guide to Preparation of Assignments on this unit's Moodle page.
+Please follow proper footnoting and bibliographic style as defined in the college's study guide.

-Please refer to the marking rubric to understand the way in which the essay will be marked.
+Please refer to the marking rubric below in order to understand the way in which the review will be marked.
 In short, the assessment will be graded based on:

-- Appropriate contextualisation of the author and work (10%).

-- Understanding of the theological content of the work (25%) - Scholarly engagement: What do reputable scholars think about the issues?
+- Appropriate contextualisation of the author and work (10%). - Understanding of the theological content of the work (25%) - Scholarly engagement: What do reputable scholars think about the issues?
 What is your position?
 (30%) - Contemporary application of the author's theological position.
 (15%) - Writing Style: How well was the essay written (10%) - Referencing: How well did you reference the text and secondary material (10%)